-2. Given new situations, by applying the basic scientific principles, students will correctly solve simple problems by the application of the concepts of physics.
+2. Given new situations, by using various trigonometric and algebraic techniques with some discussion of relevant calculus concepts students will correctly solve a variety of physical situations by a proper application of the principles, laws, and concepts of physics.

 Each lecture and videos are designed to address this SLO.
-Tests and thread discussion forums will be used as way to measure how well this SLO is being met, through intellectual and practical checkpoints throughout such as asking students to make predictions and/or solve simple problems.
+Tests and threaded discussion forums will be used as way to measure how well this SLO is being met, through intellectual and practical checkpoints throughout such as asking students to make predictions and/or solve simple problems.

-3. Also, given a particular laboratory physical objective, students will correctly construct physical systems, learn to use and manipulate laboratory apparatus, and correctly make and analyze measurements of these physical systems.
+3. Also, given a particular laboratory physical objective in electricity, magnetism, wave mechanics, optics, or modern physics, students will correctly construct physical systems, learn to use and manipulate laboratory apparatus, and correctly make and analyze measurements of these physical systems.